n1dlee/ARIA-Assistant/README.md

 Have ideas to expand ARIA's capabilities?
 We welcome your contributions!
 Feel free to open an issue or submit a pull request to help ARIA evolve.

 ## 📜 Licensing

-ARIA is licensed under the MIT License - see the [LICENSE](LICENSE) file for full details.
+ARIA is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This means:

+- You are free to use, modify, and distribute this software.
+- If you distribute modified versions, you must also distribute them under the GPL-3.0 license.
+- You must disclose the source code when you distribute the software.
+- Changes made to the original software must be clearly indicated.

+For the full license text, see the [LICENSE](LICENSE) file in this repository or visit [GNU GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+With ARIA, elevate your digital experience to new heights of efficiency and intelligence! 🎙️✨

 ## 🙏 Acknowledgments